whitecube/winbooks-on-web-php-client/README.md

 $customers = $winbooks->all('Customers');
 ```

+> **Warning**: Depending on the size of your dataset and the server's memory limit, `all()` can cause critical server errors since its results are not paginated.
+The API wrapper will continue fetching objects until Winbook's REST API indicates everything has been transferred.
+This is quite a big issue, documented in [Winbook's documentation](https://help.winbooks.be/display/DEV/1.+Query+Data#id-1.QueryData-E.Chunkingdata), which will not be fixed in this package until Winbook's REST API will implement proper pagination options.

 To get a single result from an object model, use the `get($object_model, $code)` method.

-> Note: you can substitute $code for the ID if you have it.
+> **Note**: you can substitute $code for the ID if you have it.

 ```php
 $vlad = $winbooks->get('Customer', 'VLADIMIR');